Giuseppe0311/Giuseppe0311/README.md

 - 🔭 I’m currently working on [An innovative business software project in the advisory and consulting sector that is improving the way companies manage their internal operations.](private)

-- 🌱 I’m currently learning **Automation Tools in Java , manejo de concurrencia and microservices**
+- 🌱 I’m currently learning **Automation Tools in Java , concurrency management and microservices**

 - 👯 I’m looking to collaborate on [Automation Tools in Java, microservices](In search of opportunities)